flybywiresim/discord-bot-utils/docs/prefix-commands.md

 Periodically, the cache will be updated automatically using the scheduler.
 The interval is configurable using an environment variable `CACHE_REFRESH_INTERVAL`.

-When doing so, first all entries are purged to make sure items that no longer exist, do not remain.
-Then all items are recreated.
+When the cache is refreshed, it will do the following steps:

-TODO: This is not an ideal solution and has the risk that by emptying the cache first, prefix commands might temporarily not work.
-Therefor this will be adjusted in the short term with a mechanism where the following actions are taken in steps, for each type of object cached:
+1. Fetch all existing items from the DB.

-- Fetch all existing items from the DB.
+2. Fetch all keys from the cache.
-- Fetch all keys from the cache.
+3. Loop over all keys found in cache.
-- Update or Add all objects from the DB.
+   1. Verify the item still exists in the items from the DB.
+If not, delete the cache key.
-- Compare all keys found in the cache, and check if they still exist in the DB data, if not, remove them from the cache.
+4. Update or Add all objects from the DB.

 ### Message Handler